jonfernq/English-Teaching/Dialogues/FriendsFromFirstMeeting.md

 ## Friends from First Meeting

-Have you ever met someone you really liked and became friends the first time you talked to them?
+**Have you ever met someone you really liked and became friends the first time you talked to them?**

----
 Tom: "So, do you have any friends that you became really close with at the first meeting?"

 Bill: "Yeah, actually I have one friend that I met in high school.
 His name is Robert and he was my classmate and roommate."